 4. Check Social Media Sites (including your own and platforms that you don’t use)

 If the comments are worth responding to… respond briefly, accurately and kindly.
-Tale any further discussions offline.
+Take any further discussions offline.

 5. Check Out Your Own Message and Messengers